Science News Roundup: Hitchhiking in Earth's orbit, asteroid may be with us for 4,000 years; Penguins offer varied clues to Antarctic climate change and more | Science-Environment

 Placenta may have mechanism that protects fetus from COVID; vaccines safe with rheumatic diseases

 The following is a summary of some recent studies on COVID-19.
 They include research that warrants further study to corroborate the findings and that has yet to be certified by peer review.
-Placenta may shed proteins to keep virus out
+The placenta may shed proteins to keep viruses out

+Rollout of NASA's new moon rocket to launch pad delayed at least a month

+The highly anticipated rollout of NASA's big new moon rocket to its launch pad in Florida for final tests before a first flight has been delayed by at least a month, until March at the earliest, the U.S. space agency said on Wednesday.
+NASA, which late last year had targeted liftoff this month for its uncrewed Artemis 1 mission around the moon and back, declined to set a revised launch date, but the delay would preclude a flight before April.

 ALSO READ